curryhow/curryhow.github.io/index.markdown

 The Curry-Howard correspondence is a duality between logic and computation, sometimes referred to by the tagline "**propositions as types, proofs as programs**".

 This website will host an online short course in the fundamentals of theoretical computer science, building to a proof of the Curry-Howard correspondence.
 The aim is to be accessible but still completely rigorous; this course will be a challenge.
 All lecture notes and videos for the course will be freely available.
 We are part of the [School of Mathematics and Statistics](https://ms.unimelb.edu.au/home) at the University of Melbourne.
+If you're curious, feel free to get in touch by [email](mailto:d.murfet@unimelb.edu.au).

 ## Course